manjunathc/udacity-driveless-car-program/p3-CarND-Behavioral-Cloning/writeup_template.md

 I used the simualator [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity for training the network.

-I used the simualator [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip) provided by Udacity for training the network.

 The Simuator dataset consists of images and a CSV file.
 Total of 24108 images with size of each image (160,320,3) captured from the 3 cameras mounted on center, left and right of the car.
 The dataset also contains a CSV file which has metadata about the images.

 The metadata consists of Image paths, Steering angle, throttle, break and speed data at various interwals during the training.